imrishuroy/Solution-Challenge-2022/README.md

 - - - -
 ## Overview
+POTENSHEIA is a mobile application designed to help women unleash their inner power to advance their skillset, rights, and opportunities for women around the globe.
+Our aim is to bridge the gender inequality gap and intersecting issues, connect with leaders around the world, and access opportunities in the area nearest to their location!
+Potensheia is an application specifically designed to steer young women from the ages of 12 towards both academic and professional careers in science, technology, engineering, and mathematics.

 ##### Duration : 2022.03.04 ~ Present ⏰
 - - - -
 ### Team member 💁🏻‍♀️💁🏻